sunjun1051/GSPay-php/CP_OpenningLetter.md

-About The Accout Openning Letter
+About The Accout Opening Letter
 ===========================

 There are two different kinds of Account Opening Letter, seperately provided by ChinaPay and Globalshopper .

-##Account Openning Letter from Globalshopper
+##Account Opening Letter from Globalshopper
-After you have submited your application, you will receive an email with subject of 'Globalshopper Account Openning Letter'
+After you have submited your application, you will receive an email with subject of 'Globalshopper Account Opening Letter'

 There will be the following message in the mail
 >Dear Customer: